clusteratlas/index/README.md

-# An open list of awesome things we use.
+# An open list of awesome things to date

 - Always open for PR's for contributions :)